 This morning transfer to Chiang Mai airport for your flight south to Phuket, the country's largest island and a popular beach destination.
 Meet your driver at the airport and settle into your beach hotel this afternoon.
 Spend some time exploring your new surroundings.

-Set out today to explore Phang Nga Bay.
+Set out today on a private long-tail boat to explore Phang Nga Bay.
 Dotted with limestone islands that jut out from the emerald water, Phang Nga Bay is a must-see for anyone visiting the area.
-Cruise the bay on a private long-tail boat equipped with modern amenities.
+Once you reach Koh Panak and Koh Hong, get in a canoe with another traveler and a guide to actively explore.
+Paddle the clear waters to get closer to the limestone rocks and caves in the area.
+Enjoy lunch on a beach and enjoy swimming and snorkeling where you like before returning to Phuket late this afternoon.
 Stop by the famous James Bond Island for pictures before sailing to hidden lagoons, pristine mangrove forest, and past dramatic karst formations.
-Swim or snorkel wherever you like and experience a refreshing break in the water.
-Enjoy lunch on a beach and enjoy swimming and snorkeling where you like before returning to Phuket late this afternoon.

 Enjoy a free day on your own.
 Arrange for an optional activity such as snorkeling or kayaking, spend the day on the beach, or explore island attractions such as the rum distillery or take part in a cooking class.